djchie/instore-api/README.md

 1. Setup docker
-2. Set up airbnb linter
-3. Create mock shoe product data from Semantics3
+2. Create mock shoe product data from Semantics3
+    - Put this into a postgresql db
-4. Create mock data for shoe stores
+3. Create mock data for shoe stores
+    - Put this into a postgresql db

 2. Set up search with query params